gepetobio/100-days-of-code/r1-log.md

 ### R1D32
 Today I read a bit more of [@YDKJS]((https://twitter.com/YDKJS) and practice some of the examples.
 I also studied a bit of VueJS to get my Random Quote Machine version working.
 I'm thinkinb about streaming some of my studies in a more organised way so I spent a long time reading and learning about [OBS](https://obsproject.com/).
 I need to get a decent microphone as I'm getting way too many background noise with my built-in one during my hangout sessions.
 Yeah, I got side tracked because of this...
 I could have spent some extra time studying and building things but teaching became an important thing for me during these 100 days of code.

+### R1D33
+Today I just watched some VueJS tutorials to get the differences with React.
+I also read a bit more of [@YDKJS]((https://twitter.com/YDKJS).
+I got sidetracked again with [OBS](https://obsproject.com/) tutorials and testing a new microphone.